sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 ### Step 3.
 Create a thresholded binary image.

-Once the frame image is undistorted, then the next step is to identify lane line pixels.
+Once the frame image is undistorted, then the next step is to convert the image to thresholded binary image.
 I basically used two approaches: applying threshold to gradient and color.
 Pixels identified by two approaches are combined together to form a thresholded binary image.

 #### Thresholding gradient